nhgritctran/PheTK/README.md

 ```

 Users can provide their own phecode mapping file by adding a csv file path to `phecode_map_file_path`.
-If user provides their own ICD data, platform should be set to "custom".
+If users provide their own ICD data, the platform should be set to "custom".

 Custom phecode mapping file must have columns:
 - `phecode`: contains code values of phecodes
 - `ICD`: contains code values of ICD codes
-- `flag`: specifies whether ICD codes is of version 9 or 10; takes numerical 9 or 10 as values.
+- `flag`: specifies whether ICD codes are of version 9 or 10; takes numerical 9 or 10 as values.
 - `sex`: sex of ICD/phecode; takes "Male", "Female", or "Both" as values.
 - `phecode_string`: literal name of phecodes as strings
 - `phecode_category`: specifies which category a phecode belongs to.